A generalization of Bressoud's beautiful bijection: Introduction and Known Results

 Combinatorics and the theory of partitions hold a special place in modern mathematics.
 These disciplines explore the fundamental principles of organizing discrete structures—from finite sets to infinite numerical sequences.
 Their toolkit, which includes generating functions and recurrence relations, serves as an important instrument in number theory, algebra, and discrete analysis.
 Using combinatorial models and partitions, complex concepts from mathematical physics, computer science, and probability theory can be interpreted.
 Thus, the study of these fields is key not only to developing abstract mathematical thinking but also to understanding their applied potential, which defines the relevance of this research.
+In this paper, we prove two new bijective results.
+We first establish an analogue of Bressoud’s identity where the condition concerns odd parts instead of even parts.
+We then generalize the construction to $d$-distinct partitions with an arbitrary permutation of residue classes modulo $d$.